oksanaokhten/recipe-journal/README.md

 ![lg-img](static/images/small-and-large-img.png)

+- To settle the issue with images, height:240px and object-fit: cover were added to style them.

 - Search-bar buttons sit on top of each other in i-Pad and i-Phone.
 Margin top of 5px was added to give some space between them.

 ![search-bar](static/images/search-bar.png)